dvtcskn/CBGUI/README.md

 ## How to build
 1. Install latest Visual Studio
 2. Get latest Freetype2 (http://freetype.org/download.html)
-3. Place the Freetype library in the file named "ThirdParty".
+3. Place the Freetype2 library in the file named "ThirdParty".
-4. Change the freetype library filename to "freetype2".	("CBGUI\ThirdParty\freetype2\include")
+4. Change the freetype2 library filename to "freetype2".	("CBGUI\ThirdParty\freetype2\include")
 5. Open the solution(CBGUI.sln) then build it.